FeTS-AI/Challenge/docs/_pages/faq.md

 ## What is the main website for the challenge?

 You are on the main website right now.
-Additionally, participants may follow the related [Twitter handle](https://twitter.com/FeTS_Challenge) for updates.
+Additionally, participants may follow the our [Twitter account](https://twitter.com/FeTS_Challenge) for updates and visit the [challenge repo](https://github.com/FETS-AI/Challenge).

 ## How do I register for the challenge?